Dig Up Her Bones: Music video

 The music video for "Dig Up Her Bones" was directed by John Cafiero, who also directed a video for "American Psycho".
 It was the first official music video ever released by the Misfits and was composed of live footage of the band, Graves singing in a mock graveyard, and clips from the 1935 horror film Bride of Frankenstein.
 An image of the Bride was used as the cover image for the single.
-Permission to use the likeness of Boris Karloff, who played the Monster in the film, was given by his daughter Sarah Karloff.
+Permission to use the likeness of Boris Karloff, who played the Monster in the film, was given by his daughter Sara Karloff.
 Permission was also given by the estate of Elsa Lanchester, who played The Bride, to use her likeness.
 Two cuts of the music video were released, the only difference being that one version incorporated an intro with the 1930s Universal Pictures logo and a dialogue clip from Bride of Frankenstein.
 Live portions of the video were shot at Lupo's Heartbreak Hotel in Providence, RI, on June 22, 1997.

 The video debuted on MTV's 120 Minutes and was also featured on the Sci Fi Channel.
 Along with the "American Psycho" video, it continued to run in rotation on MTV, MTV Europe, MTV Japan, MTV Latin America, MTV Brasil, MuchMusic, and The Box.